Marty Merchant, Linear Technology

 A single resistor at the RT pin sets the constant operating frequency of the charge pump.
 If the RT pin is grounded, the charge pump operates at 500 kHz, where the open-loop output resistance (ROL) and the output ripple are optimized, allowing maximum available output power with only a few millivolts peak-to-peak output ripple.

-Figure 2.
-LTC3260 VIN to VOUT and VIN to LDO Efficiency vs
+Figure 2. | LTC3260 VIN to VOUT and VIN to LDO– Efficiency vs Frequency for the Circuit in Figure 1. |

 Light load efficiency can be increased by reducing the operating frequency, as shown in Figure 2, but at the expense of increased output ripple.
 The lower operating frequency produces a higher effective open-loop resistance (ROL), but the reduced switching rate also reduces the input current, resulting in increased efficiency at light loads.
-Furthermore, at relatively heavy loads, the increased ROL reduces the effective difference between VOUT and LDO – decreasing the power dissipation in the negative LDO.
+Furthermore, at relatively heavy loads, the increased ROL reduces the effective difference between VOUT and LDO– – decreasing the power dissipation in the negative LDO.
 The cumulative result is higher overall efficiency with high input voltages and/or light loads.

-Figure 3.
-VOUT Constant Frequency Ripple Comparison at 500 kHz,
+Figure 3. | VOUT Constant Frequency Ripple Comparison at 500 kHz, 200 kHz and 50 kHz at 20 mA Load. |

 Reducing the frequency increases the output ripple as shown by the expression below and in Figure 3.